karol-brejna-i/webpage-screenshot-action/README.md

 name: Element's screenshot
 on:
   workflow_dispatch:
-  push:
-    branches:
-      - main

 jobs:
   screenshots:
     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v3
-      - uses: karol-brejna-i/webpage-screenshot-action@develop
+      - uses: karol-brejna-i/webpage-screenshot-action@v1.0.0
         with:
           url: https://github.com/karol-brejna-i/webpage-screenshot-action/blob/main/README.md
           mode: element
           xpath: //table[1]
-          output: element.png
+          output: element-screenshot.png
       - uses: actions/upload-artifact@v3
         with:
           name: simple-screenshot
           path: ${{ github.workspace }}/*.png
 ```

-[This workflow](examples/element.yml) is fired when some changes are pushed to the main branch, or it can be triggered manually.
-It makes a whole page screenshot of the README.md file and uploads it as an artifact.
+[This workflow](examples/element.yml) takes a screenshot of the first table in the README.md file and saves it in a file called `element.png`.
-On the right side, you can see the screenshot taken by the action.
+The element to capture is specified by the XPath selector `//table[1]`.

 ## License